-Least disruptive quarantine option:
+The least disruptive quarantine option is

-• Seven days from the last day they were in contact with the infected individual if they get a negative test result (PCR or antigen test) on day 5 or later.
+• 7 days from the last day they were in contact with the infected individual if they get a negative test result (PCR or antigen test) on day 5 or later.
 Continue to watch for symptoms through day 14.

-Other quarantine options:
+Other quarantine options are

 - 10 days from the last day they were in contact with the infected individual.
-Continue to watch for symptoms through day 14. - 14 days from the last day they were in contact with the infected individual.
+Continue to watch for symptoms through day 14; or - 14 days from the last day they were in contact with the infected individual.
 This is the safest protocol.